Need Link Building?

 People are lazy.
 People forget.
 You need to push them a bit.

 I didn’t at the time.
-I learned from it (and so should you from my mistakes).
+I learned from it.

 Here is one funny thing that happened though (there were 2-3 similar replies):